Juansecu/cybersource-transactional-api/README.md

 - ### Environment Variables

+  Needs the following environment variables:

+  - **CRYPTO_SECRET_KEY**: The key used to encrypt and decrypt the data.
   - **DATABASE_NAME** - The name of the database to use.
   - **JWT_SECRET** - The secret used to sign and verify JWT tokens.